-Another prospected application of cold-atom inertial sensors is the detection of gravitational waves^{12,167}.
-In the currently mostly considered schemes, a set of atom accelerometers placed along a very long baseline (of hundreds of meters, if not kilometers) are simultaneously interrogated with common laser beamsplitters, in a gradiometer-like measurement configuration ^{168-170}.
-This will allow for the detection of gravitational waves, whose signature is actually identical to gravity gradients, in a so far unexplored frequency band for ground-based detectors (0.1-1 Hz).
-Several studies have also proposed space-based detectors to address the mHz frequency band (e.g. 171,172).

-Finally, other tests of gravitational physics can be performed, such as tests of the Weak Equivalence Principle, by comparing the acceleration felt by two different atomic species 173-181.
-To push the relative accuracy of these atomic physics based tests below the current limits of experiments involving classical test masses (at the 10^{-14} level182), long interrogation times are required.
+Another prospected application of cold-atom inertial sensors is the detection of gravitational waves.^{12,167} In the currently mostly considered schemes, a set of atom accelerometers placed along a very long baseline (of hundreds of meters, if not kilometers) are simultaneously interrogated with common laser beam splitters, in a gradiometer-like measurement configuration.^{168-170} This will allow for the detection of gravitational waves, whose signature is actually identical to gravity gradients, in a so far unexplored frequency band for ground-based detectors (0.1-1 Hz).
+Several studies have also proposed space-based detectors to address the mHz frequency band (e.g., Refs.
+171 and 172).
+Finally, other tests of gravitational physics can be performed, such as tests of the Weak Equivalence Principle, by comparing the acceleration felt by two different atomic species.^{173-181} To push the relative accuracy of these atomic physics based tests below the current limits of experiments involving classical test masses (at the 10-14 level182), long interrogation times are required.
 On ground, dedicated facilities are being operated or currently built, where atoms will be launched or dropped over a few seconds.
-This can be realized in very tall vacuum chambers of typically 10 meters183, or even longer, as well as in zero-g simulators, such as drop towers 184 or in zero-g planes 178 .
-This prepares the ground for future space missions, such as the STE-QUEST mission 185, where interferometers would last tens of seconds, thus boosting the sensitivity by 3 to 4 orders of magnitude.
+This can be realized in very tall vacuum chambers of typically 10 m,183 or even longer, as well as in zero-g simulators, such as drop towers184 or in zero-g planes.178 This prepares the ground for future space missions, such as the STE-QUEST mission,185 where interferometers would last tens of seconds, thus boosting the sensitivity by three to four orders of magnitude.